8/17/2010 5:20 PM EST

 Marketwatch began its turnaround in our last installment, as the Padres beat the Dodgers at Chavez Ravine.
 Neither starting pitcher threw very well, but the Los Angeles middle relief nearly surrendered a half dozen runs.
 Chase Headley had 3 runs and 3 RBI in the Padres offensive explosion, and they took the victory 10-5.

 2010 MLB Games to Watch: 6-13, 31.6%, -5.15 units

 Sports MarketWatch – MLB Games to Watch

-It should be another exciting weekend in the sports marketplace.
-Keep Sports MarketWatch picks handy and your browser pointed to SportsInsights.com for the latest real-time updates, using our exclusive Sports Investing tools.
-We’ll be back Tuesday with the new edition of the Sports Marketwatch – MLB Edition.
+It should be another exciting night in the sports marketplace.
+Keep Sports Marketwatch picks handy and your browser pointed to SportsInsights.com for the latest real-time updates, using our exclusive Sports Investing tools.
+We’ll be back next week with the new edition of the Sports Marketwatch – MLB Edition.

 Enjoy the games!